About the Corona Household Study

 The findings will provide important knowledge to a study conducted by the World Health Organization (WHO).

-Persons who are aged 12 years or above with a confirmed corona virus (SARS-CoV-2) infection, and any of their household members, can participate in the study.
-Only households that have been contacted by the NIPH following confirmed infection can participate in the study.
+Persons who are aged 12 years or above with a confirmed corona virus (SARS-CoV-2) infection, and any of their household members, participated in the study.

 What does the study involve?

-- Participants will receive home visits by healthcare professionals several times during a two-month period, and then once again after 6 months.
+- Participants received home visits by healthcare professionals several times during a two-month period, and then once again after 6 months.

-- During the home visits, airway, saliva and blood samples will be taken from household members aged 12 years or above who give their consent.
+- During the home visits, airway, saliva and blood samples were taken from household members aged 12 years or above who give their consent.
 Only saliva swabs will be taken from children under 12 years.

-- During the first visit, participants will be asked to complete a short questionnaire about their general health and to keep a simple symptom diary for 28 days.
+- During the first visit, participants were asked to complete a short questionnaire about their general health and to keep a simple symptom diary for 28 days.

-- The samples will be tested as soon as possible to see if the participants have the corona virus infection.
-Participants will be informed about the test result.
+- The samples were tested as soon as possible to see if the participants have the corona virus infection.

 Approval